finos/metadata-tool/README.md

 ## Configuration

 metadata tool is configured via a single [EDN](https://github.com/edn-format/edn) file that's specified on the command line.
-This configuration file contains credentials for GitHub and JIRA.
+This configuration file contains credentials for GitHub, Bitergia, and the tool's email account (used for sending email reports).

 See [the sample `config.edn` file](https://github.com/finos/metadata-tool/blob/master/resources/config.edn) for details.